madcowbg/cashflow/README.md

-# Cashflow: an Economic Scenario Generator for FIRE
+# Cashflow: an Economic Scenario Generator for Passive Investments

 # Manifesto